BETHEL IS A NEW AGE THEOLOGICAL BROTHEL

 NAR prophet Kris Vallotton, Senior Associate Leader at Bethel Church, Redding, California, sums up succinctly the hit-and-miss nature of the prophecies of the NAR apostolic leadership:

 “There is a difference between a bad prophetic word and a false prophet.
 You can get the word wrong and not be a false prophet.
 Because you give words that aren’t completely accurate doesn’t mean you are a false prophet.
 It just means that you have prophetic words that need help.
 I can tell you that there are people who have been wrong for thirty years.
 I’m not saying they are false prophets, I’m just saying that they are bad ones.
-There is a difference between a bad prophet and a bad prophet.
+There is a difference between a false prophet and a bad prophet.
 False prophet has an evil heart.
 A bad prophet just gets everything wrong.
 I don’t know a prophet that gets everything right.
 I don’t know a prophet that gets everything right.
 But you ought…you know…fifty-one percent would be nice, because you could guess better than that.”

 This cockamamie nonsense is not taught anywhere in Scripture.
 It is the figment of Vallotton’s unregenerate mind.
 God has not changed the standard for judging a prophet.
 Just as it was in the Old Testament, so it is in the New Testament.
 And the standard is 100 percent accuracy.